Santa Rosa Air Conditioning Services

 - Faulty motors

 We only suggest a new AC when the old unit is already more than 15 years old and costing you more money because of frequent repair needs.
 We are a proud Trane dealer and can help you select a more reliable and energy-saving air conditioner.
 We also ensure proper installation, so you can get the most out of your cooling system.

 Air conditioning technicians need to be highly trained and certified to handle refrigerant gases since they are controlled by the Clean Air Act.
 The main job of the Clean Air Act is to set forth proper procedures for dealing with refrigerant gases.
 The procedures affect the storage, transfer, removal, and recycling of potential Ozone-depleting gases.

 John Owens Services, Inc. has been EPA refrigerant gas certified since 1994 and has maintained an impeccable no-violation record with the EPA for over 20 years.
 Safety and training are the keys to maintaining good refrigerant gas management.

 Annual Preventive Maintenance Is a Must

 It is important to do a thorough annual inspection, maintenance, and testing of your air conditioning system before the hot weather or heatwave is upon us.
-There are a very limited number of qualified air conditioning technicians in San Rafael.
+There are a very limited number of qualified air conditioning technicians in Santa Rosa.
 If your air conditioning breaks down during a hot spell, it could be days before a technician could become available.
 We and all other air conditioning contractors run waiting lists during hot spells.
 Don’t be caught out—call us and book an air conditioning maintenance as soon as you can.

 Our AC maintenance checklist includes: